bramtayl/Justly.jl/README.md

 After 1 more beat, the key changes, and we return to our original chord by moving the key up a fifth (`3/2`).
 Now, all the voices play for `2` beats.

 You can preview the pitch of any note or key in the song by clicking the play button underneath it.
-Once you are done, you can copy the song to your clipboard in YAML.
-From there, you can play it with the justly function.
+Once you are done, you can play the whole song or copy the song to your clipboard in YAML.
+You can play YAML using the `justly` function.